Get Schooled

 To support employees with disabilities, employers must provide “reasonable accommodations.”
 This means that they need to work with you to ensure that you can perform the duties of your job just like any other employee.
 “Reasonable” means that these accommodations will likely cost very little for the employer and are things that won’t disrupt the everyday functions of the workplace.
 Accommodations are going to be very individualized based on your disability, the job duties, and what has worked for you in the past.
 They will also vary if you need physical assistance, or assistance for mental health or attention differences.
 Some examples of reasonable accommodations are:

-• Allowing for a quiet workspace or noise-canceling headphones
+• Allowing for a quiet workspace or noise-canceling headphones.

-• Ensuring accessible entrances for wheelchairs or other mobility devices
+• Ensuring accessible entrances for wheelchairs or other mobility devices.

-• Having a clear break schedule
+• Having a clear break schedule.

-• Allowing assistive devices such as timers, calendars, and apps
+• Allowing assistive devices such as timers, calendars, and apps.

-• Inclusive ways of giving feedback such as verbal, written, and auditory
+• Inclusive ways of giving feedback such as verbal, written, and auditory.

-• Allowing service animals at the workplace
+• Allowing service animals in the workplace.

 Ensuring your needs are met